bw-99/kkarrot/README.md

 ### 🔐 3.1 Authentication
 #### 3.1.1 User Sign In/Sign Up
-- **Description**: Secure user authentication for account creation and login.
+- Secure user authentication for account creation and login.

 #### 3.1.2 Session Management
-- **Description**: Secure session handling, tracking user sessions, and managing session timeouts.
+- Secure session handling, tracking user sessions, and managing session timeouts.

 #### 3.1.3 Permission Management
-- **Description**: Defining user roles and permissions to control access to various platform features.
+- Defining user roles and permissions to control access to various platform features.

 ### 🧠 3.2 Recommendation Enhancements
 #### 3.2.1 Continuous Training
-- **Description**: Implementing continuous learning to improve recommendation accuracy with new data.
+- Implementing continuous learning to improve recommendation accuracy with new data.

 #### 3.2.2 Autonomous Optimal Model Selection
-- **Description**: Utilizing algorithms to autonomously select the most effective recommendation models based on performance metrics.
+- Utilizing algorithms to autonomously select the most effective recommendation models based on performance metrics.

 ### 🛠️ 3.3 Additional Features
 #### 3.3.1 Add to Cart and Favorite
-- **Description**: Users can add products to their cart and mark items as favorites for easy access later.
+- Users can add products to their cart and mark items as favorites for easy access later.

 #### 3.3.2 Service Structuring with Kubernetes (k8s)
-- **Description**: Using Kubernetes for container orchestration, enhancing the scalability and manageability of the service architecture.
+- Using Kubernetes for container orchestration, enhancing the scalability and manageability of the service architecture.

 ## 🛠️ Tech Stack